 You’ve done it to death, dredging up the same old thing and putting it in front of prospects itching for something new.

 Once you wore that boiler suit with menace.
 Now it’s just old hat.
 And no one cares any more.

 If your marketing feels stuck in a groove of ever diminishing returns, then maybe I can help?

 With a revamp of your copy.
 Emails, press releases, blog posts…

 Together we can come up with ideas to get your message across in new and interesting ways.

 Ones that get your prospects thinking.
 And clamouring for a solution.

-A freshen up that won’t turn putrid, because we’ll keep on mixing it up.
+A rethink.
+An overhaul.
+A freshen up.
+That won’t turn putrid.
+Because we’ll keep on mixing it up.